 We expect these and other rules and regulations applicable to public companies will increase our accounting, legal and financial compliance costs and will make certain corporate activities more time-consuming and costly.
 After we are no longer an "emerging growth company," we expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 and the other rules and regulations of the SEC.
 Compliance with these rules and requirements may be especially difficult and costly for us because we may have difficulty locating sufficient personnel in China with experience and expertise relating to U.S. GAAP and U.S. public company reporting requirements, and such personnel may command high salaries relative to similarly experienced personnel in the United States.
-If we cannot employ sufficient personnel to ensure compliance with these rules and regulations, we may need to rely more on outside legal, accounting and financial experts, which may be costly.
-If we fail to comply with these rules and requirements, or are perceived to have weaknesses with respect to our compliance, we could become the subject of a governmental enforcement action and investor confidence could be negatively impacted and the market price of our ADSs could decline.
+If we cannot employ sufficient personnel to ensure compliance with these rules and requirements, or are perceived to have weaknesses with respect to our compliance, we could become the subject of a governmental enforcement action and investor confidence could be negatively impacted and the market price of our ADSs could decline.
 In addition, we will incur additional costs associated with our public company reporting requirements.
 We are currently evaluating and monitoring developments with respect to these rules and regulations, and we cannot predict or estimate with reasonable certainty the amount of additional costs we may incur or the timing of such costs.

-We believe we were a passive foreign investment company for our taxable year ended December 31, 2015, which could subject United States investors in the ADSs or common shares to significant adverse United States income tax consequences.
+We believe we were a passive foreign investment company for our taxable year ended December 31, 2016, which could subject United States investors in the ADSs or common shares to significant adverse United States income tax consequences.

-Based on the market price of our ADSs and the composition of our assets (in particular the retention of a substantial amount of cash), we believe that we were a "passive foreign investment company," (or a "PFIC"), for United States federal income tax purposes for our taxable year ended December 31, 2015, and we will very likely be a PFIC for our current taxable year ending December 31, 2016 unless the market price of our ADSs increases and/or we invest a substantial amount of the cash and other passive assets we hold in assets that produce or are held for the production of active income.
+Based on the market price of our ADSs and the composition of our assets (in particular the retention of a substantial amount of cash), we believe that we were a "passive foreign investment company," (or a "PFIC"), for United States federal income tax purposes for our taxable year ended December 31, 2016, and we will very likely be a PFIC for our current taxable year ending December 31, 2017 unless the market price of our ADSs increases and/or we invest a substantial amount of the cash and other passive assets we hold in assets that produce or are held for the production of active income.
 In addition, it is possible that one or more of our subsidiaries may be or become classified as a PFIC for United States federal income tax purposes.
-A non-U.S. corporation will be classified as a PFIC for any taxable year if either (1) 75% or more of its gross income consists of certain types of passive income or (2) 50% or more of the average quarterly value of its assets (as generally determined on that basis of fair market value) during such year produce or are held for the production of passive income.
+A non-U.S. corporation will be classified as a PFIC for any taxable year if either (1) 75% or more of its gross income consists of certain types of passive income or (2) 50% or more of the production of passive income or are held for the produce or are held for the production of passive income or (2) 50% or more of its gross income consists of certain types of passive income or (2) 50% or more of the passive income.